Refsa/pollus/README.md

 `Pollus.Engine` is the glue project and contains all the required Plugins and systems to get up and running.

 ### Building WASM for web
-Browser is built with `dotnet publish --framework net8.0-browser -c Release` and can be hosted locally with `dotnet serve -S -p <port>`.
+Browser is built with `dotnet publish --framework net10.0-browser -c Release` and can be hosted locally with `dotnet serve -S -p <port>`.
-Install the `wasm-tools` and `wasm-experimental` workloads with `dotnet workload install <tool>` **WebGPU is currently only working in Chromium-based browsers.**
+Install the `wasm-tools` and `wasm-experimental` workloads with `dotnet workload install <tool>`

 ### Example folder
 The `/examples/` folder in the root directory contains a few different examples for each aspect of the engine.